-The Board of Directors of each of the investment company entities for the Hennessy Funds must make certain findings regarding the reasonableness of our investment advisory fees.
+The Funds' Board of Trustees must make certain findings regarding the reasonableness of our investment advisory fees.
 We monitor ratios of expenses to average daily net assets and waive our advisor fees or reimburse fund expenses to the extent necessary to maintain contractual expense ratio limitations on certain of the Hennessy Funds.
 In the past, we have only waived fees based on contractual obligations.
 However, we regularly analyze the expense ratios of the Hennessy Funds and have the right to waive fees at our discretion to compete with other mutual funds with lower expense ratios.
 Any decision to waive fees would not apply to previous periods, but would only apply on a going forward basis.